jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 Unfortunately, the best solution we have to this problem is to allow the group to remove a member through majority vote.

 This does work, but it turns the system into a very complex honest-majority bridge.
+If the majority is dishonest, they can vote out all honest members.

 ## Conclusion